cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

-# Consideration on security controls at cryto assets custodian
+# Consideration on security controls at crypto assets custodian

 ## General